nathanieloon/Google-Drive-Migration-Tool/README.md

   -P, --printdest       Print the destination Drive -u, --updatedrive     Update the destination Drive using the meta data from
                         the source Drive
-  -v, --verbose         Verbose printing of the tree -F PRINTTOFILE, --printtofile PRINTTOFILE
+  -s, --status          Display the current logins for the Drives -S, --setup           Setup the logins for the Drives -v, --verbose         Verbose printing of the tree -F PRINTTOFILE, --printtofile PRINTTOFILE
                         Save the tree to a file instead of stdout.
 Must be